Guardwu2015/vue-car/README.md

 # vue-car
-this project build with vue, three.js and other libraries
+this project is built with vue, three.js and other libraries